codewithsupra/LinkedInReply/README.md

 ## Overview

-The **LinkedIn AI Reply** Chrome Extension generates AI-powered responses for LinkedIn messages, streamlining the messaging process and enhancing productivity.
+The **LinkedIn AI Reply** Chrome Extension generates  responses for LinkedIn messages, streamlining the messaging process and enhancing productivity.
 With this extension, users can quickly draft replies within the LinkedIn messaging interface using AI.

 ## Video Demo